-- Go to University Avenue and proceed east on Prince Street past the Memorial Art Gallery parking lot.
-Proceed down the sidewalk - A School Safety Officer will be at the intersection of Prince Street and University Avenue. - A417 through A423 will exit the building at EXIT 6 - A234 through A240 will exit the building at EXIT 6
+- Go to University Avenue and proceed east (left) toward the corner of University Avenue and Prince Street, stop at the corner near marquee, remain on sidewalk. - A School Safety Officer will be at the intersection of Prince Street and University Avenue. - A173 through A175 will exit the building at EXIT 6 - A234 through A236 will exit the building at EXIT 6 - A334 through A336 will exit the building at EXIT 6 - A417 through A419 will exit the building at EXIT 6

-- M 224 and M 225 will exit the building at EXIT 8 to the Main Entrance - M 327 and the adjoining art rooms will exit the building at EXIT 8 to the Main Entrance - M 409 and M 413 will exit the building at EXIT 8 to the Main Entrance - The Weight Room will exit the building at EXIT 8 to the Main Entrance
+- M224 and M225 will exit the building at EXIT 8 to the Main Entrance at EXIT 00 - M327 and the adjoining art rooms will exit the building at EXIT 8 to the Main Entrance at EXIT 00 - M409 and M413 will exit the building at EXIT 8 to the Main Entrance at EXIT 00 - The Weight Room will exit the building at EXIT 8 to the Main Entrance at EXIT 00

-- M231 and M232 will exit left at EXIT 9 out the gym and cross Prince Street. - M 416 will exit left at EXIT 9 out the gym and cross Prince Street. - Go through the north parking lot (gym side) toward the Unitarian Church.
+- M231, M232 and M416 will exit left at EXIT 9; walk through the north parking lot (gym side) toward the Unitarian Church.
+Remain on sidewalk. - M 333 and N313 will exit left at EXIT 9; walk through the north parking lot (gym side) toward the Unitarian Church.
 Remain on sidewalk.

-- The Gym will exit left at EXIT 13 out the gym and cross Prince St. Remain on sidewalk. - The Dance Studios will exit the building at EXIT 13 out the gym and cross Prince St. Remain on sidewalk. - The Senior Lounge will exit the building at EXIT 13 by the GYM.
+- The Gym will exit left through the rear gym doors and cross Prince Street.
+Remain on sidewalk near Red Cross.
+Make sure that students do not block the entrance to the Red Cross parking lot. - The Dance Studios N318, N319, N320 and N321 will exit the building at EXIT 13 out the gym and cross Prince St. Remain on sidewalk. - During lunches, the Commons will exit the building at EXIT 13 and cross Prince Street.
+Remain on sidewalk near Red Cross.
+Make sure that students do not block the entrance to the Red Cross parking lot.